-- An academic adviser/ personal tutor for every student: your immediate point of contact - A postgraduate officer for History overseeing postgraduate study and answerable to the School's Director of Graduate Studies - A dissertation supervisor, who forms a third valuable contact for you Student feedback procedures consist of graduate student representation on History's Postgraduate Staff-Student Committee and the School Graduate Studies Committee; programme questionnaires; general meetings of graduate students; and meetings of research students.
-These advantages are built into a graduate studies community that stimulates its staff and students to articulate new ideas, ask new questions and devise new strategies and analytical frameworks for answering them.
-Such a community also needs: - Committed graduate students, excited about their subjects - they run (as they have for many years) a successful Graduate Research Seminar, where both postgraduate research and taught master's students can present the first fruits of their work to friendly but stimulating criticism - Research-active staff who enjoy interaction with graduates; our staff are friendly, enthusiastic and diverse - Arenas where students and staff can interact outside the classroom, such as the seminars, and the staff and graduate student common room - Good work spaces: the department, School and University Library provide spaces for postgraduate students Entry requirements Our normal entry requirement is a clear Upper Second class Honours degree, or the overseas equivalent; however, if you have other qualifications, do not be deterred.
+- An academic adviser/ personal tutor for every student: your immediate point of contact - A Director overseeing the MA History programme and answerable to the School's Director of Postgraduate Taught Studies - A dissertation supervisor, who forms a third valuable contact for you

+Student feedback procedures consist of graduate student representation on History's Staff-Student Committee and the School Graduate Studies Committee; programme questionnaires; general meetings of graduate students; and meetings of research students.
+This framework supports a graduate studies community that stimulates its staff and students to articulate new ideas, ask new questions and devise new strategies and analytical frameworks for answering them.
+Such a community also needs:

+- Committed graduate students, excited about their subjects - they run (as they have for many years) a successful Graduate Research Seminar, where both postgraduate research and taught master's students can present the first fruits of their work to friendly but stimulating criticism - Research-active staff who enjoy interaction with graduates; our staff are friendly, enthusiastic and diverse - Arenas where students and staff can interact outside the classroom, such as the seminars, and the staff and student common room - Good work spaces: the department, School and University Library provide spaces for postgraduate students Entry requirements Our normal entry requirement is a clear Upper Second class Honours degree, or the overseas equivalent; however, if you have other qualifications, do not be deterred.
 Non-native English speakers should have the equivalent of an IELTS score of 7.0; the University has its own English language teaching unit with programmes for students whose English needs improvement.
+THE FACTS - One of the UK's largest History departments, giving you superb choice. - Many multidisciplinary links and resources across the University. - Extensive and excellent material research resources. - Pioneering teaching informed by the latest research. - £650 million investment in university facilities for research and study. - 4 million books in one of the UK's best-resourced university libraries. - Nationally acclaimed University Careers Service with postgraduate support. - Exciting and diverse environment in one of the best student cities in the world.